-Student discipline referrals increased relative to 2017-2018 school year, however further analysis indicated the majority of the placements were from students who had high mobility rates and were not in a stable home environment.
+Student discipline referrals decreased relative to the 2019-2020 school year.
+Analysis indicated the majority of the placements were from students who had high mobility rates and were not in a stable home environment.
 While we have more students coming to school with greater needs, our staff continue to apply effective strategies when dealing with these students.
-We should continue to focus on training that helps us to improve at the classroom level of student behavioral needs to this effect, a campus level discipline committee was formed in 2018-19 which made modifications to the structure and nature of the campus discipline plan.
-Continuing into the 2020-2021 school year, discipline numbers have been significantly lower.
+We should continue to focus on training that helps us to improve at the classroom level of student behavioral needs to this effect,

+Continuing into the 2021-2022 school year, discipline numbers have been significantly lower.
+Our out of class placements are a shade higher in 2020, but we are seeing some growth.